Printmaking Courses and Workshops

 - how to create a blind embossed print from your plate and the use of fine tissue papers in the lovely technique of Chine Colle.

 All materials will be provided on the day of the workshop.
-A Lino print starter kit will be available to purchase at the end of the workshop.

-Introduction to Printmaking Evening Course
+Introduction to Printmaking 4 week Daytime Course

 You will learn ....